Join us for worship, Sundays at 9:30 a.m

 Leadership

-Seattle Mennonite Church has a staff and pastoral team team made up of persons with varied gifts and interests, all of whom support and enable our many ministries.
+Seattle Mennonite Church has a staff team made up of persons with varied gifts and interests, all of whom support and enable our many ministries.

 Megan Ramer